-Growing demand for "green skills" to develop a low carbon economy and expectations for diversity, inclusion, and digital connectivity to create a better work-life balance.
+Digital tools and technologies Growing demand are now inextricably linked for "green skills" to the energy transition. to develop a low "Digitalize to decarbonize" carbon economy can accelerate the drive and expectations for diversity, using intelligent technology inclusion, and digital connectivity to create a better work-life increase connectivity and balance.